 If your mobile website is not accessible or very slow to visit, your website usage will simply drop and that would definitely have a bad impact on your sales.
-The longer the downtime lasts, the less visitors you will get.
+The longer the downtime lasts, the fewer visitors you will get.
 In the long run, your website SEO will be punished.

 The same rule goes to mobile apps or games.
 Your mobile apps or games might be perfect in terms of quality, with no flaws, no bugs, great content, etc. But when your app doesn’t launch in an acceptable time, users will just quit, never try the second time, and uninstall it from their mobile gadgets.
-What’s worse is that they go to app store and leave negative reviews.
+What’s worse is that they go to the app store and leave negative reviews.

 Damage to reputation

-Like mentioned above, app users will spread the frustrations with your services on app store and social media.
-The news of downtime in your services reach across the globe very fast.
+Like mentioned above, app users will spread the frustrations with your services on the app store and social media.
+The news of downtime in your services reaches across the globe very fast.
 Your mobile apps or websites can be labeled as ‘unreliable’ or ‘slow’ based on a shared experience that touches public’s consciousness.

 At the same time, your direct and indirect competitors would be quick to avail your service downtime and win over the market and consumers to stay with them.
 And you are ended up with a less market share and a bad brand image.